Western States Corrosion Seminar & CP Tester Course - May 6-8, 2008

 www.americanconstruction.com

-Methods, materials, and proper use of impressed deep anode groundbeds are discussed.
+Methods, materials,and proper use of impressed deep anode groundbeds are discussed.
 How anode beds are designed and installed and various types of down-hole materials are presented.

-9:30 am - 10 am BREAK IN EXHIBIT HALL
+9:30 am - 10 am BREAK IN EXHIBIT HALL WITH REFRESHMENTS

-10 am - 11:30 am UNDERSTANDING SOIL CORROSIVITY
+10 am - 11:30 am COATING INSPECTION

 This presentation breaks the inspection process down into three main areas: surface preparation, coating application, and final inspection.
 A variety of coating inspection equipment will be on display and hands-on demonstrations will be conducted.

-3 pm - 4:30 pm CATHODIC PROTECTION RECTIFIER TROUBLESHOOTING
+1 pm - 2:30 pm CATHODIC PROTECTION RECTIFIER TROUBLESHOOTING

-Instructor: Mr. Jonathan Loomis, Farwest Corrosion Control Co., Gardena, CA www.farwestcorrosion.com
+Instructor: Mr. Jonathan Loomis, Farwest Corrosion Control Co., Gardena, CA www.f

 Troubleshooting CP rectifiers will be discussed.

-8 am - 9:30 am DECOUPLING AND OVER-VOLTAGE PROTECTION ON CATHODICALLY PROTECTED STRUCTURES
+3 pm - 4:30 pm DECOUPLING AND OVER-VOLTAGE PROTECTION ON CATHODICALLY PROTECTED STRUCTURES

-Instructor: Mr. Michael Tachick, Dairyland Electrical Industries, Stoughton, WI
+Instructor: Mr. Michael Tachick, Dairyland Electrical Industries, Stoughton, WI www.dairyland.com

 Cathodic protection requires isolation of the structure from grounding systems, yet this results in safety concerns during abnormal electrical conditions.
 Decoupling using approved devices and methods can provide DC isolation coupled with safety grounding for AC and lightning conditions.
 Applications of this approach include over-voltage protection of insulated joints, mitigation of induced AC voltage, decoupling electrical equipment such as motor-operated valves, and decoupling a site grounding system from the power company grounds.

-9:30 am - 10 am BREAK IN EXHIBIT HALL
+9:30 am - 10 am BREAK WITH REFRESHMENTS

 www.gmcelectrical.com